ChrisThrasher/timecard/README.md

 # timecard

-Calculates how long was spent on various activities throughout the day.
+Calculates how much time was spent on various activities throughout the day.

 ## Building
-Requires CMake 3.10 and a C++14-compliant compiler
+Requires CMake 3.10 and a C++14-compliant compiler.
 1. Clone repository
 1. `$ cd timecard`
 1. `$ mkdir build`